Author

 Why Security Matters More in Legal Digital Workspaces

-Legal teams handle some of the most sensitive information in any organization, including contracts, intellectual property, litigation materials, regulatory correspondence, and personal data.
-A digital workspace for legal professionals must balance accessibility with strict confidentiality and defensibility requirements.
+Legal teams deal with sensitive information found in contracts, intellectual property, litigation materials, regulatory correspondence, and personal data.
+If that's the case, digital workspaces for legal professionals must both allow information accessibility to the right people, but also keep data as strictly confidential and defensible as possible.

-As legal work becomes more distributed and collaborative, traditional perimeter-based security models are no longer sufficient.
-Secure legal workspaces must protect data wherever it is stored, shared, or accessed without slowing down legal operations or increasing risk.
+As legal work becomes more distributed and collaborative, traditional perimeter-based security models are not enough to keep information safe.
+Secure legal workspaces are responsible for protecting data wherever it is stored, shared, or accessed, while at the same time avoiding slowing down legal operations or increasing risk.

 Core Security Principles Mapped to Microsoft 365 Legal Controls